Science on Trial

 The standardized, journal-centered, anonymous external referee process now treated as the source of scientific trust is largely a twentieth-century consolidation.
 Darwin, Einstein, Newton, Maxwell, Mendel, Watson and Crick: none of their canonical work passed through today’s referee regime.
 Was science untrustworthy until the mid-twentieth century?

-”It’s the best we can do”
+”But it’s the best we can do”

 The argument: reviewers have finite bandwidth, editors have deadlines, and scientists cannot be expected to document every false start while producing new work.